 Role Number: 200001037

 Imagine what you could do here.
-At Apple, new ideas have a way of becoming extraordinary products, services, and customer experiences very quickly.
+At Apple, new insights have a way of becoming extraordinary products, services, and customer experiences very quickly.
 Bring passion and dedication to your job and there's no telling what you could accomplish.
 Dynamic, smart people and inspiring, innovative technologies are the norm here.
 The people who work here have reinvented entire industries with all Apple Hardware products.
-The same passion for innovation that goes into our products also applies to our practices strengthening our commitment to leave the world better than we found it.
-Join us to help deliver the next groundbreaking Apple product In this visible role, you will be directly responsible for the physical implementation of design partition(s) (from netlist to tapeout) for a highly complex SOC utilizing state of the art process technology.
+The same passion for innovation that goes into our products also applies to our practices strengthening our dedication to leave the world better than we found it.
+Join us to help deliver the next groundbreaking Apple product!
+In this visible role, you will be directly responsible for the physical implementation of design partition(s) (from netlist to tapeout) for a highly complex SOC utilizing state of the art process technology.